photosynthesis-team/piq/docs/source/installation.rst

 git
 ^^^^^^^^^^^^^^^^^^^^^
-If you want to use the latest features straight from the master, clone the `PIQ repo <https://github.com/photosynthesis-team/piq>`_:
+If you want to use the latest features straight from the master, clone `PIQ repo <https://github.com/photosynthesis-team/piq>`_:
 ::

    git clone https://github.com/photosynthesis-team/piq.git